 was granted to the State--

-in the Territory of Wisconsin, and of constructing the canal to unite the said rivers
+Territory of Wisconsin, and of constructing the canal to unite the said rivers at

 And it was provided that the--

-forever remain a public highway for the use of the government of the United States,
+remain a public highway for the use of the government of the United States, free from

-free from any toll or other charge whatever, for the transportation of the mails,
+any toll or other charge whatever, for the transportation of the mails, or for any

-or for any property of the United States, or persons in their service passing upon
+property of the United States, or persons in their service passing upon or along the